Scroll down or click to go to the latest installment

 Installment #11: A new Trinity

-It was a hot afternoon, and Mom and I were plodding along Lawrence Avenue to the bank.
-We were concentrating on Mom keeping her balance.
+It was a hot afternoon, and Mom and I were plodding along Lawrence Avenue to the bank, her one hand clutching my forearm, the other holding her cane.
+We were both concentrating on her keeping her balance.
 And having a conversation about the Trinity.
 (Naturally!)
 It would have been Mom who brought it up, to poo-poo the idea of a multi-personed (or even single-personed), male-centric theistic God.

 We came to a red light, and Mom announced that she had a new Trinity.
 Standing at the corner, as if she were a diminutive itinerant preacher, she proclaimed: “God is Love.
 Jesus was filled with Love.
 And you can be too.”